magpylib/magpylib/docs/_pages/2_guideExamples.md

 ### Complex Magnet Shapes: Hollow Cylinder

-The superposition principle allows us to calculate complex magnet shapes by 'addition' and 'subtration' operations.
+The superposition principle allows us to calculate complex magnet shapes by 'addition' and 'subtraction' operations.
 A common application for this is the field of an axially magnetized hollow cylinder.
 The hollow part is cut out of the first cylinder by placing a second, smaller cylinder inside with opposite magnetization.
 Unfortunately the `displaySystem` method cannot properly display such objects intersecting with each other.

 ```eval_rst